x

 Date: 14/10/2023

-We are honoured to host Prof. Richard Dumbrill to have a unique experience understanding music history in the Near East, particularly in Iran.
-It is a highly educational event, including live music, and also, for the first time, we will unveil a harp which is inspired by the oldest harp in the world, exclusively reproduced for Persian Wonders.
-We are also honoured to display a reproduction of the Elamite harp of the battle of Ulai by Richard Dumbrill.
+We are honoured to host Richard Dumbrill, archaeomusicologist to have a unique experience understanding music history in the Near East, particularly in Iran.
+The event covers history from the mid-fourth millennium BCE until the end of BCE.
+With the participation of musicologist Dr Sevan Habib, soprano.
+It is a highly educational event, including live music.
+For the first time, we will unveil a modern interpretation inspired from the oldest harp in the world, exclusively reproduced for Persian Wonders.
+We are also honoured to display a reproduction of the Elamite harp of the battle of Ulai (653 BCE) and the Elamite lute from the 2nd millennium BC by Richard Dumbrill.
+Refreshments are also available to be served.
+The Event Leaflet

 Who is Richard Dumbrill?

-Richard J. Dumbrill is a British archaeomusicologist, pianist, composer and conductor.
-Dumbrill is a relativist musicologist who opposes Universalism and Occicentrism theories in his field.
-Dumbrill has studied the archaeomusicology of the Ancient Near East, especially the interpretation of cuneiform texts of Music Theory written in Sumerian, Babylonian and Hurrian.
+Richard J. Dumbrill is a British archaeomusicologist, specialised in the music of the Ancient Near East from the interpretation of cuneiform texts of Music Theory written in Sumerian, Babylonian and Hurrian.

 Source

-Live instruments play by Babak Mirzaei (Vocalist and play Tar) and Keyhan Khamoshi (play Tombak) to give a profound experience of the root of ancient music.
+Live instruments played by Babak Mirzaei (Vocalist and play Tar) and Saeed Ghyasi (play Daf and Tombak) gave a profound experience of the root of ancient music.
+With the participation of musicologist Dr Sevan Habib, soprano

 Elamite Harp of the battle of Ulai - 653 BCE

-This event displays two objects, and we are proud to show the reconstructed Elamite harp of the battle of Ulai by Richard Dumbrill and unveil a instrument inspired by the oldest harp in the world from Chogha Mish*, exclusively made for Persian Wonders for the first time. *The reproduction object is from the Persian Wonders collections.
+This event displays few objects, and we are proud to show the reconstructed Elamite harp of the battle of Ulai and lute from Susa by Richard Dumbrill and unveil a instrument inspired by the oldest harp in the world from Chogha Mish*, exclusively made for Persian Wonders for the first time. *The reproduction object is from the Persian Wonders collections.
 The display plinths provided by Amëoz Group Ltd

 Q. I need help booking my ticket online.
 What shall I do?